actions/download-artifact/README.md

 If the `name` input parameter is not provided, all artifacts will be downloaded.
 To differentiate between downloaded artifacts, a directory denoted by the artifacts name will be created for each individual artifact.

-Example, if there are two artfiacts `Artifact-A` and `Artifact-B`, and the directory is `etc/usr/artifacts/`, the directory structure will look like this:
+Example, if there are two artifacts `Artifact-A` and `Artifact-B`, and the directory is `etc/usr/artifacts/`, the directory structure will look like this:
 ```
   etc/usr/artifacts/
       Artifact-A/